anra8571/experiment-fNIRS-tapping/README.md

 Three conditions are in this experiment.

 1. A silent control condition
-2. A sound in the left ear that indicates the participant should tap there left thumb to each finger on the same hand.
+2. A sound in the left ear that indicates the participant should tap their left thumb to each finger on the same hand.
-3. A sound in the right ear that indicates the participant should tap there right thumb to each finger on the same hand.
+3. A sound in the right ear that indicates the participant should tap their right thumb to each finger on the same hand.

 Each condition is presented 30 times in a random order with an inter stimulus interval of 20-35 seconds.

 ## Instructions to participant

 Sit in a relaxed and comfortable position.
-When you hear a sound in your left ear tap your left thumb to each finger on the left hand for the duration of the sound.
-When you hear a sound in your right ear tap your right thumb to each finger on the right hand for the duration of the sound.
+When you hear a sound in your left ear, tap your left thumb to each finger on the left hand for the duration of the sound.
+When you hear a sound in your right ear, tap your right thumb to each finger on the right hand for the duration of the sound.

 ## Analysis